swcarpentry/python-novice-inflammation/pages/05-defensive.md

 the more systematically they debug, and most follow some variation on the rules explained below.

-#### Know What It's Supposed to Do
+### Know What It's Supposed to Do

 The first step in debugging something is to
 [know what it's supposed to do](../../rules.html#know-what-its-supposed-to-do).
 "My program doesn't work" isn't good enough: in order to diagnose and fix problems, we need to be able to tell correct output from incorrect.
-If we can write a test case for the failing case&mdash;i.e., if we can assert that with *these* inputs, the function should produce *that* result&mdash;
-then we're ready to start debugging.
+If we can write a test case for the failing case --- i.e., if we can assert that with *these* inputs, the function should produce *that* result --- then we're ready to start debugging.
 If we can't,
 then we need to figure out how we're going to know when we've fixed things.